-ISO Standards require competence and that includes your Internal Auditors
+ISO Standards require competence and that includes the competency of your Internal Auditors

 All the ISO Management System Standards (MSS) since 2010 (adopting the High-level Structure- HLS) require that personnel be competent in their work.
 So, while there are no specific requirements in these Standards for internal auditor training courses to be given, there is an implicit requirement that they be competent.

 And Guidelines for Auditing Management Systems as set out in ISO 19011 (see below) list many areas of knowledge and skill that auditors need.

 The four Risks and Opportunities you need to be aware of: